telepresenceio/telepresence/quick-start/demo-node.md

     verylargedatastore      ClusterIP   10.43.203.19    <none>        8080/TCP   14h
   ```

-4. Confirm that the Telepresence CLI is now installed (we expect to see the daemons are not running yet):
+4. Confirm that the Telepresence CLI is now installed, we expect to see that the daemons are not yet running:
 `telepresence status`

   ```